icaroharry/v2.utopian.io/README.md

 ### Testing
+If you are new to testing, please check out this [stack overflow answer](https://stackoverflow.com/a/520116) to learn more about what different kinds of tests are for.

 #### Unit testing **JEST**
 Unit testing exists to prove that functions do WHAT they are supposed to do, not HOW they do it.
 It ensures simplicity and coherence with regard to specific "atomic units" within the larger scheme of systemic behaviour.
 For example, if we are testing a button's extended functionality, we don't care: